Fine-tune a language model for chat completion in the Azure AI Foundry

 • Project name: A unique name for your project

-• Connect Azure AI Services or Azure OpenAI: Create a new connection
+• Connect Azure AI Services or Azure OpenAI: (New) Autofills with your selected hub name

 • Connect Azure AI Search: Skip connecting

 * Azure OpenAI resources are constrained at the tenant level by regional quotas.
-The listed regions include default quota for the model type(s) used in this exercise.
+The listed regions in the location helper include default quota for the model type(s) used in this exercise.
 Randomly choosing a region reduces the risk of a single region reaching its quota limit.
 In the event of a quota limit being reached later in the exercise, there’s a possibility you may need to create another resource in a different region.
-Learn more about model availability per region
+Learn more about Fine-tuning model regions

 4. Review your configuration and create your project.